wlg1/wlg1.github.io/notion/expms/Experimental Records/ARENA notes.md

 Only choose if both commonly used in ARENA and useful in rsch

 When reviewing: In each exercise, give bullets on what was used, and also make new page.
 Have page for both technique and sub-problem type.
 Eg) exercise has sub-problem “matrix multiply”, solved by technique “einsum”.
 Outline sub-problems by logically what is needed to be solved next.

+Things I found non-trivial, derived from when problem solving vs when

 - Capstone recruitment post